Patrick Valentino, conductor

 Patrick Valentino’s conducting has been called “stirring”, “original” and “achieving wonderful results from the orchestra”.
 Trained as a composer as well as a conductor, he brings to the podium a desire to realize musical works as the composer intended, while enabling a state of spontaneity and discovery that makes every piece sound fresh and vital.

-Patrick was recently named Artistic Director of the Boston New Music Initiative, an innovative organization that pairs the traditional concert season of a professional performing ensemble with the networking possibilities of an international collective of composers and performers.
-He has also served as Assistant Conductor for the Ithaca College Orchestras, most notably leading the symphony in a subscription concert at the renowned Troy Music Hall.
+Patrick has served as Artistic Director and Conductor of the Boston New Music Initiative, Calliope, The Bay Colony Brass, and founded the Stella Concert Series.
+He was also a finalist for the Assistant Conductor position with the Hartford Symphony.
 He made his operatic conducting debut in 2013 in a double bill of Puccini’s Suor Angelica and Gianni Schicchi.
 He has conducted the Monmouth Symphony, Cornell Symphony Orchestra, Symphony NOVA, the Mihail Jora Philharmonic, Massive Brass, the Tempus Chamber Orchestra, and the St. Petersburg Music Society, among others.
 He has served as Assistant Conductor for Ithaca College, the Westfield Symphony and Symphony NOVA, and worked as production manager for Boston Musica Viva, the oldest new music group in Boston.

 Patrick holds degrees from Ithaca College, New England Conservatory, Montclair State University, and has studied at the Moscow Conservatory in Russia.